Skip to main content

 How to apply

-1. Review the current grant guidelines - PDF 464.27 KB.
+1. Review the current grant guidelines and sample materials.

-2. Confirm that your property and project meet eligibility requirements.
+2. Confirm applicant and project eligibility.

-4. Submit a completed application through the grants portal before the posted deadline.
+5. Submit a completed application through the grants portal before the posted deadline.

 Applicants are strongly encouraged to contact MHT staff early in project planning for guidance.